 The solution to this is to go back to your original optimization recommendations and re-apply them to your webpages.
 (You do have optimization recommendations to reapply, don’t you?)

 This accounts for 40-50% of where you rank in Google.
 It’s important in other search engines as well, but Google weighs it more heavily than the rest of them.
 Your reputation (sometimes called “authority”) is measured by your link popularity:” the number and quality of other websites that link to yours.
 Over time, the pages on your website have earned significant link popularity, helping them to rank well in the search engines.

 Unfortunately, most website redesign projects result in new URLs for the pages on your website.
 Without explicit action, all the link popularity earned by you or previous page URLs is simply lost.
 This is related to the issue of canonicalization we discuss in the SEO portion of our website, as well as in our blog.

 The solution is to do the proper kind of “redirect” from the old URL to the new URL so that the new URL can inherit the link popularity and reputation earned by your previous version of the page.
 There are multiple kinds of redirects that will ensure that anyone who tries to go to your old page will be sent to the new one.
 But only one kind, the 301 permanent redirect, will also redirect the link popularity value from the old URL to the new one.

 Obviously, if this happens to you you need to jump on it as quickly as possible and get things fixed.
 Better still would be to anticipate this potential disaster and deal with it before your redesigned website even goes live.

 If this has happened to you and you need help recovering from the loss of search rankings, Rank Magic can help.

 Has this happened to you?
 Share your experience in the Comments below.

-WE hope you’ll Like, Tweet or +1 this post if you found it helpful.
+WE hope you’ll share this post with the buttons on the left of the Click-To-Tweet above if you found it helpful.